top of page

 See

+To be totally honest I came to the city as the last stop of our Morocco trip, already knowing that there is not much in the citadel except for the cistern.
 According to Wikivoyage, the town is famous for the remains of Portuguese buildings and the cistern.
-Even the most dedicated historian may find the city bland.
+However even the most dedicated historian may find the city a bit bland.

 Cite Portugaise site plan (from internet)